-"Macro-prudential" policy, in which attention is paid to the aggregate implications of financial firm risk taking for financial stability rather than the traditional (micro) prudential approach focusing on the solvency of individual institutions, is a new focus of attention.
-Variable capital requirements for prudentially regulated institutions, reflecting economic and financial conditions, are one likely policy tool.
+It is likely that Central Banks will be tasked with focusing also on asset price inflation as a policy goal, rather than the previous, failed, approach of attempting to ensure a "soft landing" from the bursting of speculative bubbles.
+Also, to have greater effects on financial markets, new instruments of policy beyond short-term interest rate targets will be needed.
+"Macro-prudential" policy, in which attention is paid to the aggregate implications of financial firm risk taking for financial stability rather than the traditional (micro) prudential approach focusing on the solvency of individual institutions, is on the agenda.
+Variable capital requirements for prudentially regulated institutions, reflecting economic and financial conditions, are a likely policy tool.
 Other policy instruments, such as variable maximum loan to valuation ratios for mortgage loans and controls on margining requirements and "haircuts" for collateralized lending, have also been suggested.